Working with PCPs - II

 Q: What if I am told that Sjogren’s is not serious or does not need to be followed?

 A: Point out articles # 1 and 2 as well as # 12 in the Mortality section of key articles.
+The Sjogren's is Always Systemic page of this website, backed by many research studies, can be used to make a case for why every Sjogren's patient deserves comprehensive care.

 Q: What if my clinician downplays or psychologizes pain and fatigue?